turkoid/Injector/README.md

   * `-c | --config`

     Path to the config file.
-Options defined in the config file override command line args
+Options defined in the config file override command-line args

   * `-q | --quiet`